dsdanielpark/Gemini-API/README.md

 - Depending on the region and Google account status, *multiple cookies may be required*, including `__Secure-1PSIDTS`, `__Secure-1PSIDCC`, `__Secure-1PSID`, `NID`, *or more*.
 - You must appropriately set the `cookies_dict` parameter to `Gemini` class.
-- Cookie values can be changed shortly, thus it is recommended to automatically update them through the [browser_cookie3](https://github.com/borisbabic/browser_cookie3) package.
+- Cookie values can be changed frequently, thus it is recommended to automatically update them through the [browser_cookie3](https://github.com/borisbabic/browser_cookie3) package.

 <br>